RRMoelker/codecarbon-sublime/README.md

 ![Plugin impression](https://raw.githubusercontent.com/RRMoelker/codecarbon-sublime/master/codecarbon_sublimeplugin_impression.png)

 ## Important
 This plugin is still *under development*.
+You need sublime text *version 2* for it to function.
 And an *user account* on CodeCarbon.io is *needed* for api authentication.

 ## Install